igquinteroch/nvidia-dl-fundamentals/README.md

 - Python
 - Pandas
 - PyTorch
-- Jupyter Notebook familiarity
+- Jupyter Notebooks familiarity
-- Each participant will be provided with dedicated access to a fully configured, GPU-accelerated server in the cloud.
+- Each participant was provided with dedicated access to a fully configured, GPU-accelerated server in the cloud.

 ## 🏅 Certification